 Tax Trails - Self-Employment Income

-If you carry on a trade or business as an independent contractor, you are usually self-employed and have self-employment income.
+If you carry on a trade or business as an independent contractor, you're usually self-employed and have self-employment income.
 A trade or business is generally an activity carried on for a livelihood or to make a profit and conducted with continuity and regularity.
-You do not have to carry on regular full-time business activities to be in a trade or business.
+You don't have to carry on regular full-time business activities to be in a trade or business.
 Part-time work may be enough.

-An independent contractor must report their income and expenses on Schedule C (Form 1040) (.pdf), Profit or Loss From Business.
-Schedule C-EZ (Form 1040) (.pdf), Net Profit From Business, may sometimes be used instead of Schedule C.
+An independent contractor must report their income and expenses on Schedule C (Form 1040), Profit or Loss From Business (Sole Proprietorship).
+Schedule C-EZ (Form 1040), Net Profit From Business (Sole Proprietorship), may sometimes be used instead of Schedule C.

-Because you have self-employment income, you will usually owe self-employment tax.
-Figure your self-employment tax on Schedule SE (Form 1040) (.pdf), Self-Employment Tax.
+Because you have self-employment income, you'll usually owe self-employment tax.
+Figure your self-employment tax on Schedule SE (Form 1040), Self-Employment Tax.

 For more information about sole proprietorships, refer to Publication 334, Tax Guide for Small Business.
-For more information on estimated tax, refer to Chapter 2 of Publication 505, Tax Withholding and Estimated Tax.
+For more information on estimated tax, refer to Chapter 2 of Publication 505, Tax Withholding and Estimated Tax, and Tax Trails - Do You Have to Pay Estimated Tax?